nguyenpham/FelicityEgtb/README.md

 Status
 ======

 In development: All code has been still being written.
 You may use them for studying, trying to integrate them into your code, or generating some small EGTBs.
-However, you are suggested to not generate EGTBs seriously nor contribute to them since everything could be changed, from algorithms to file structures.
+However, you are suggested to not generate EGTBs seriously nor contribute them since everything could be changed, from algorithms to file structures.

 - Chess: it could generate all 5 men with forward/backward methods.
 6-man is possible but not verified yet
 - Xiangqi: it could calculate index spaces